JojoVes/CreativeWriting/Dialogue/TTBA.md

 ***

-Queen - "Hello Ash!
+"Hello Ash!
 Did everything go as planned?"

-Ash - "Yes, Your Grace."
+"Yes, Your Grace."

 "She took the bait and gave you reason to start a brothel of your own?"

 "Yes, though I confess I'm not quite sure why that conflict had to happen in a crowd.
 Why couldn't we start a brothel without all that noise?"

 "...In time, you will learn to scheme like the highborn court of snakes we must navigate.
-You had a conflict in front of a crowd so there would be witnesses to your personal reasoning to starting a brothel, leaving me out of it, and providing some publicity for your new brothel.
-People are always interested in the new shiny things that appear around them, so people will be on the lookout now that you have announced your up-and-coming brothel--...what was that smirk about?"
+You now have witnesses to your personal reasoning to starting a brothel, leaving me out of it.
+People are always interested in the new shiny things that appear around them, so people will be on the lookout now that you have announced your up-and-coming establishment--...what was that smirk about?"

 "My apologies, Your Grace...it's just...Might I name the brothel--uh--'Up & Cumming'?"

-"Ooo that is rather catchy, and people love a good chuckle.
+"Ooo that is rather catchy, and people do love a good chuckle.
 Quite versatile.
 Keep that name in mind and we can discuss it later...
-Do you still wish to hear my reasoning behind your conflict earlier?"

-"Yes, sorry for interrupting Your Grace."

-"Right, so now the stage is set for you to open a brothel and no one will suspect that I put you up to it.
-People tend to be skeptical of Queens who wish to open brothels."
+Right, so now the stage is set and no one will suspect that I put you up to it.
+People tend to be skeptical of Queens who wish to open whore houses."

 "If I may ask, why do you want to open a brothel?"